hello-robot/hello-robot.github.io/docs/README.md

 | Python                   | Python3                    |
 | Stretch Body| '>=0.3                     |

-You can access prior documentation suitable for older configurations [here](https://docs.hello-robot.com/0.1/)
+You can access prior documentation suitable for older configurations (eg Ubuntu 18.04, ROS Melodic) [here](https://docs.hello-robot.com/0.1/)

 # License

 This documentation is only to be used for an authentic Stretch RE1 or RE2 robot produced and sold by Hello Robot Inc.

-All Hello Robot [stretch_docs](https://github.com/hello-robot/stretch_docs) related materials are released under the [Creative Commons Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0)](https://creativecommons.org/licenses/by-nd/4.0) license.
+All Hello Robot [documentation](https://github.com/hello-robot/hello-robot.github.io) related materials are released under the [Creative Commons Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0)](https://creativecommons.org/licenses/by-nd/4.0) license.

 The Stretch Research Edition has patents pending.